aditi15901/24-Hours-Alarm-Clock-on-FPGA/README.md

   8. tone_generator.v     : Contains the module for generating the tone of the piezo buzzer when the Alarm goes off.

 GUIDE FOR FPGA BOARD:

-Switches-
+Switches:-
   1. sw 0-3               : LSD of minute input.
   2. sw 4-7               : MSD of minute input.
-  3. sw 8-11                 : LSD of hour input.
+  3. sw 8-11.             : LSD of hour input.
   4. sw 12-13             : MSD of hour input.
   5. sw 15                : To turn on/off the alarm functionality.

-Buttons-
+Buttons:-
   1. Center Button        : Reset the clock.
   2. Right Button         : Load the alarm time onto the clock.
   3. Left Button          : Load the clock time.
   4. Up Button            : To bring the alarm signal to LOW.

-(Stop alarm button)
+A Piezo Buzzer is connected to the FPGA board through a breadboard and connecting wires.
+It goes off when Alarm is high.